kkoltun/dev_notes/jvm/build_jvm.md

 1. Check how class is defined and put into the memory.
 2. Check what is the class header internally and why it weights 12 bytes.

+#### String pooling investigation

+1. Provide a native Java API to pull the actual state of the string pool.
+2. Get the string pool state from the Java code and observe how it changes.
+3. Debug the string pool code.

+#### JVM tests investigation

+1. How is C++ code tested in JVM?
+Try to launch tests.
+2. How is Java code tested in JVM?
+Try to launch tests.